julianfields/julianfields/source/2014-11-20-mp-interview.html.markdown

 and life.
 Our relationship goes back nearly 20 years to when I was about 12 years old and he was 18 years old.
 A random meeting brought him to my families farm in Newberg, Oregon.
 We found a common interest in music, most notably The Grateful Dead.
-Fast forward 20 years, and many travels later, our paths crossed again, still a love for the Dead, but now both working professionals.*
+Fast forward 20 years, and many travels later.
+Our paths crossed again, still a love for the Dead, but now both working professionals.*

-*Michael is the Creative Director at Cognitect, a software product and consulting company, he is also a painter, a husband and a father.
+*Michael is the Creative Director at Cognitect, a software product and consulting company.
+He is also a painter, a husband and a father.
 For the past two years Michael's has been my mentor in design and coding.
 Here is our interview, I hope you enjoy!*